TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_test_automation.md

 - making automation make no sense because of complexity or goal (e.g.: jira project setup)

 #### Describe a good automated test!
-A good automated test in my opinion is simple, modular, robust and reliable, maintainable, well documented and independent<br>, and created for a reasonable purpose.
+A good automated test in my opinion is:
+ - simple,
+ - modular,
+ - robust and
+ - reliable,
+ - maintainable,
+ - well documented and independent, and
+ - created for a reasonable purpose.

 #### What is Selenium, Selenium IDE, Selenium WebDriver?
-Selenium is an open source framework.
+**Selenium** is an open source framework.
 Made to carry out automated tests on web applications.<br>
-Selenium is developing since 2004, by Jason Huggins and Paul Hammant and others.<br> The tool is composed of more components, IDE, WebDriver and Grid.<br>
+Selenium is being developed since 2004, by Jason Huggins and Paul Hammant and others.<br> The tool is composed of more components, IDE, WebDriver and Grid.<br>

-IDE: is a direct js implementation to interact with a browser, can record and playback tests, <br>
+**IDE**: is a direct js implementation to interact with a browser, can record and playback tests, <br>
 and use a domain specific language: selenese.

-WebDriver: is a portable cross platform and multilingual application.
+**WebDriver**: is a portable cross platform and multilingual application.
 The successor of Remote Control.<br> Accept instructions through the client API, has implementation in java, python, php, ruby, c#, <br>
 running under windows and unix like systems (MacOS, Linux).

 #### How can be web elements identified?
-They can be identified through the html they reside.
-ID, class, name, tag, linkText, partialLinkText, cssSelector and xPath.<br>
+They can be identified through the html they reside. **ID, class, name, tag, linkText, partialLinkText, cssSelector and xPath**.<br>
 WebDriver capable to scan through the html source, and find an element through one of its attributes or directly<br> through the place with xpath.